Atlanta Special Needs Planning Attorney

 - Supplemental Trusts: These trusts may be established for a disabled child, who may have reached adulthood by the time it is funded.
 These trusts make it possible for a disabled family member to receive an inheritance, gift, settlement, or other funds without losing eligibility for government programs.
-The trusts are tailored in a manner so that the funds are not owned by the beneficiary.
+Funds are not owned by the beneficiary.

 Government Benefits & Special Needs Planning